Methods of payment Abuse

 OpenSUSE

-In openSUSE, you can use the command:
+In OpenSUSE you can use the command:

 zypper search -installed-only

-Displays a list of all installed packages.
+This will list all installed packages.

 Slackware

-In Slackware, you can use the command:
+In Slackware you can use the command:

 ls /var/log/packages/